Juan and Pedro's Houses: Which One Are You Building?

 Juan does it differently.
 His blueprint serves as a single reference point even if he plans to change engineers, contractors, or workers.
 Everyone follows the same playbook, so less confusion and fewer mistakes.

-Dad and I?
+My dad and I?
 Still Pedros.

 In 2015, my family had different opinions on how the construction should go.
-They’d been arguing, but Dad always won.
+They’d been arguing, but my dad always won.
 He made sure the family followed his decisions over what the blueprint said.
 Yet when it came to his contractor, he flipped.
 He said yes to everything, even when the contractor pushed to maximize space and ignored the 2-meter boundary rule.

 When the engineer came in 2025, I thought: finally, relief.
 No more family arguments.
 We had an expert.